 High quality visualizations guaranteed

-Organic layout is force-directed, so physical forces determine where nodes are positioned relative to each other.
+Organic layout is force-directed graph layout, so physical forces determine where nodes are positioned relative to each other.
 There’s also a clever packing algorithm that arranges multiple components in a circular pattern with the largest ones in the center, giving a more natural organic feel (hence the name!).

 We’ve optimized these behaviors to give the best possible results and make sure users can identify patterns more easily.

 It’s important to see the full picture, so we’ve reduced the risk of overlapping chart items to make sure every element is easy to spot.
 Too much whitespace can be distracting, so we’ve minimized this to give a compact network view.
 There’s also clear distance between different connected components, making sure separate clusters stand out.